Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Calculating Westcott Factors

 \subsubsection{FRM~II}

-The neutron energy spectrum from the cold-neutron PGAA beamline at FRM~II also employs liquid deuterium cooling and a supermirror guide.
-The source spectrum has an average neutron energy of 1.8~meV \citep{Kudejova08}, corresponding to a temperature of $T=E/k=21$~K. Again, a theoretical Maxwellian neutron density defined according to Eq.~\ref{eq:maxwellian_density} with $T=21$\ K is included in Fig.~\ref{fig:Spectra}(b) for comparison with the reactor distribution.
+The cold-neutron PGAA beamline at FRM~II also employs liquid deuterium cooling and a supermirror guide.
+The source spectrum has an average neutron energy of 1.8~meV~\citep{Kudejova08}, corresponding to a temperature of $T=E/k=21$~K. A Maxwellian neutron flux distribution defined according to Eq.~\ref{eq:maxwellian_flux} with $T=21$~K, and an ideal-guide neutron spectrum defined according to Eq.~\ref{eq:ideal_guide_flux_velocity} with $T=150$~K, are included in Fig.~\ref{fig:Spectra}(b) for comparison with the measured distribution.

-\FloatBarrier It is evident from Fig.~\ref{fig:Spectra}(a) that Maxwellian distributions are poor representations of the BRR neutron velocity distributions, particularly if one attempts to use a thermal ($T=293$~K) Maxwellian distribution to represent the reactor spectrum without the cold source operational.
-The disagreement between the BRR cold-neutron source spectrum and a Maxwellian distribution with $T=140$~K is also apparent, even though the measured average beam temperature was 140~K. The velocity distribution of the cold-neutron beam at FRM~II PGAA facility more closely resembles a Maxwellian distribution with an average temperature of 21~K, but the Maxwellian is noticeably narrower than the measured distribution in Fig.~\ref{fig:Spectra}(b).
-In Sec.~\ref{subsec:arbitrary_spectra_results}, we will show how these differences in neutron spectra can have a marked impact on the calculated Westcott $g$ factor for non-$1/v$ nuclei.
+\FloatBarrier It is evident from Fig.~\ref{fig:Spectra}(a) that Maxwellian distributions are poor representations of the BRR neutron flux distributions, particularly if one attempts to use a thermal ($T=293$~K) Maxwellian distribution to represent the reactor spectrum without the cold source operational.
+The disagreement between the BRR cold-neutron source spectrum and a Maxwellian distribution with $T=140$~K is also apparent, even though the measured average beam temperature was 140~K. The flux distribution of the cold-neutron beam at FRM~II PGAA facility more closely resembles a Maxwellian distribution, but the Maxwellian with an temperature of 21~K is noticeably narrower and shifted lower in energy than the measured distribution in Fig.~\ref{fig:Spectra}(b).
+However, an ideal-guide distribution with a temperature of $T=150$~K is a closer approximation to the FRM~II spectrum.
+In Sec.~\ref{subsec:arbitrary_spectra_results}, we will show how these differences in neutron spectra can have a marked impact on the calculated Westcott $g$ factors for non-$1/v$ nuclei.

-For \texttt{DeCE}, a fork to the development branch on GitHub \citep{DeCE_fork_develop-GitHub} was created that incorporates the capability to ingest user-defined, CSV-formatted neutron energy spectra, and uses them to calculate Westcott $g$ factors.
-This same capability resides natively in the \texttt{WestcottFactors} toolkit, and the code is packaged with spectra from BRR and FRM~II in the public GitHub repository and PyPI package \citep{WestcottFactors-GitHub, WestcottFactors-PyPI}.